Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

 **Users in Europe and UK**

-As of December 2023, users from European and UK locations do not have direct access to Google AI Studio.
+As of January 2024, users from European and UK locations do not have direct access to Google AI Studio.
 - To obtain the API key from those locations, you can use any VPN service to connect to permitted ones like US.
 - To access the endpoints with the API key from restricted locations you should also use a VPN connection, which is not convenient.